7Cedars/loyalty-program-contracts/README.md

 <!-- USAGE EXAMPLES -->
 ## Usage
 A front-end dApp demonstration of this web3 protocol has been deployed on vercel.com.
-Try it out at [[here](https://loyalty-program-psi.vercel.app/)](https://loyalty-program-psi.vercel.app/).
+Try it out at [https://loyalty-program-psi.vercel.app/](https://loyalty-program-psi.vercel.app/).

 <p align="right">(<a href="#readme-top">back to top</a>)</p>

 <!-- ROADMAP -->
 ## Roadmap

 - [ ] Further develop testing.
 Basic unit, integration and invariant tests have been implemented, but fuzz tests not yet.
+Test coverage is only around 50 percent.
-- [ ] Implement
+- [ ] Implement deployment to multiple testnets.
 - [ ] ...

 See the [open issues](https://github.com/7Cedars/loyalty-program-contracts/issues) for a full list of proposed features (and known issues).